tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/reverse.md

 linkTitle: "reverse()"
 show_in_table: true
 category: Sequence Operations
-description: reverse the order of the input stream.
+description: Reverse the order of the input stream.

 ---

 ### Implementation Notes

-This implementation reads the entire stream before emitting any results making it inappropriate for infinite streams.
+This implementation reads the entire stream before emitting any results, making it inappropriate for infinite streams.

 **Signature**